Instructors

 Sarah “Tiger Mouse” Whaley

-Sarah has been involved in Public Safety since 2007, but only became officially involved in Search and Rescue in 2018, with the formation of the Lapeer County (MI) Mounted Search and Rescue Team, where she is currently the Director.
-Her SAR credentials include: NASAR SARTECH I/Crew leader, Managing the Lost Person Incident, Search & Rescue Initial Actions, Wilderness EMT, Mounted SARTECH III, and Man Tracking.
-She is also a NASAR FUNSAR, ADSAR, and Wilderness Emergency Care Instructor, as well as NASAR SARTECH II, SARTECH I, and Mounted SARTECH III Lead Evaluator.
+Sarah has been involved in Public Safety since 2007, and Search and Rescue since 2018, with the formation of the Lapeer County (MI) Mounted Search and Rescue Team, where she is currently the Director.
+Her SAR credentials include: NASAR SARTECH I/Crew leader, Wilderness EMT, Mounted SARTECH III and Search Manager.
+She is also an instructor for NASAR FUNSAR, ADSAR, SAR Initial Actions, and Wilderness Emergency Care, as well as NASAR SAR Tech II, SARTECH I, and Mounted SARTECH III Lead Evaluator.

-Additional training and certifications include Reserve Sheriff Deputy, EMT-Basic, HAZ MAT Awareness, Rescue and Extrication, Pre-Hospital Trauma Life Support (PHTLS), CPR for the Healthcare Provider, Emergency Dispatch Academy, Emergency Medical Dispatch, Basic Inland SAR School, Wide Area Search, ICS 5a, 100, 200, 300, 400, 700, 800 (and multiples of others), Liaison Officer, Logistics Specialist, Public Information Officer, Grants Management Specialist, and a Professional Emergency Manager.
+Additional training and certifications that she currently holds, or has held, include Professional Emergency Manager (PEM), Reserve Sheriff Deputy, EMT-Basic, HAZ MAT Awareness, Rescue and Extrication, Emergency Dispatch Academy, Emergency Medical Dispatch, Basic Inland SAR School, numerous ICS courses, and has held position task books as an Incident Commander, Liaison Officer, Logistics Specialist, and Grants Management Specialist.

-As a mounted SARTECH III Lead Evaluator, Sarah’s equine resume applies and includes the following: Certified Horsemanship Association Level I Instructor (English and Western), MiLLEAD 4-H State Horse Council, The Eventing Association of Michigan Board Member, Wisdom Ranch Board of Directors, Lapeer County 4-H Leader, Medical team for the USEA Hunter’s Run Recognized event, and having over 25 years in the industry, both riding and training horses in all disciplines, currently riding in Eventing.
-In addition to training horses, Sarah has also trained, handled, and shown dogs in several disciplines.
+In addition to the public safety industry, Sarah also has well over 25 years in the equine industry, which ultimately led to her role as a mounted SARTECH III Lead Evaluator.
+Her equine resume includes the following: Certified Horsemanship Association Level I Instructor (English and Western), MiLLEAD 4-H State Horse Council, The Eventing Association of Michigan Board Member, Wisdom Ranch Board of Directors, Lapeer County 4-H Leader, Medical team for the USEA Hunter’s Run Recognized event, and both riding and training horses in multiple disciplines, most recently in Eventing.

 Sarah is married to Jerry, who shares her passion for SAR and anything out of doors.
-In her spare time, Sarah enjoys continuing her education, spending time outdoors, and running, having completed in multiple 25k, 50k, and 24-hour trail races.
+In her spare time, Sarah enjoys mountain biking and trail running, having completed multiple ultra-distance races, and also spending time with her horses and dogs.

 Instructor